-The PRC governmental authorities have recently promulgated PRC laws and regulations relating to cybersecurity review and overseas listings.
-Under PRC laws and regulations effective as of the date of this annual report, none of us, our PRC subsidiaries, our VIE or its subsidiaries (i) is required to obtain any permission from the China Securities Regulatory Commission, or the CSRC, (ii) is required to go through a cybersecurity review conducted by the Cyberspace Administration of China, or the CAC, or (iii) has received any notice from any PRC authority requiring us to obtain any permissions, in each case in connection with our previous issuance of securities to foreign investors.
-However, in connection with any future overseas capital markets activities, we may need to obtain permission from the CSRC, undergo a cybersecurity review conducted by the CAC, or meet other regulatory requirements that may be adopted in the future by PRC authorities.
+However, in connection with any future overseas capital markets activities, we may need to obtain permission from the CSRC, undergo a cybersecurity review conducted by the CAC or meet other regulatory requirements that may be adopted in the future by PRC authorities.
 To the extent such requirements are or become applicable, we cannot assure you that we would be able to comply with them.
-Any failure to obtain or delay in obtaining such permission, clearing such review process or meeting such requirements would subject us to restrictions and penalties imposed by the CSRC, the CAC or other PRC regulatory authorities, which could include fines and penalties on our operations in China, delays of or restrictions on the repatriation of the proceeds from our offshore offerings into China, or other actions that could materially and adversely affect our business, financial condition, results of operations, and prospects, as well as the trading price of our ADSs.
+Any failure to obtain or delay in obtaining such permission, clearing such review process or meeting such requirements would subject us to restrictions and penalties imposed by the CSRC, the CAC or other PRC regulatory authorities, which could include fines and penalties on our operations in China, delays of or restrictions on the repatriation of the proceeds from our offshore offerings into China, restrictions on our ability to remain listed on a U.S. exchange, or other actions that could materially and adversely affect our business, financial condition, results of operations, and prospects, as well as significantly limit or completely hinder or to offer or continue to offer our securities to investors and cause the value of such securities to significantly decline or be worthless.
 For more detailed information, see "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Business and Industry-Our business generates and processes a large amount of data, and we are required to comply with PRC and other applicable laws relating to privacy and cybersecurity.
 The improper use or disclosure of data could have a material and adverse effect on our business and prospects" and "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Business and Industry-The approval of or filing with the CSRC or other PRC government authorities may be required in connection with our future offshore offerings under PRC laws, and, if required, we cannot predict whether or for how long we will be able to obtain such approval or complete such filing.
+Key Information-D. Risk Factors-Risks Related to Our Business and Industry-The approval of or filing with the CSRC or other PRC government authorities may be required in connection with our future offshore offerings under PRC laws, and, if required, we cannot predict whether or for how long we will be able to obtain such approval or complete such filing."

-In February 2021, the Anti-monopoly Committee of the State Council published the Anti-monopoly Guidelines for the Platform Economy Sector, aiming at enhancing anti-monopoly administration of businesses that operate under the platform model and the overall platform economy.
+In February 2021, the Anti-monopoly Committee of the State Council of the PRC published the Anti-monopoly Guidelines for the Platform Economy Sector, aiming at enhancing anti-monopoly administration of businesses that operate under the platform model and the overall platform economy in China.
 According to these guidelines, business practices such as deploying big data analytics to set discriminatory terms for merchandise price or other transaction terms, coercive exclusivity arrangements with transaction counterparties, blocking of competitor interface through technological means and unlawful collection of user data without consent, are prohibited.
-The heightened regulatory scrutiny of business operators under the Anti-monopoly Law may increase our compliance costs and subject us to heightened risks and challenges.
+The heightened regulatory scrutiny of business operators under the Anti-monopoly Law may increase our compliance costs and subject us to heightened risks and challenges that may materially and adversely affect our business, results of operations and financial results.
 For more detailed information, see "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Business and Industry - We may be subject to claims under consumer protection laws, including health and safety claims and product liability claims, if property or people are harmed by the products and services sold on our platform.
+Key Information-D. Risk Factors-Risks Related to Our Business and Industry-We may be subject to claims under consumer protection laws, including health and safety claims and product liability claims, if property or people are harmed by the products and services sold on our platforms.
 Meanwhile, we are subject to existing and new laws and regulations imposing various requirements on our business operations."